Go WILD with Essex Wildlife Trust

 What is 30 Days Wild?

-From little actions (like stopping to smell a flower on you way to the shops or taking a moment to watch squabbling sparrows in a hedge) to big things (like giving up single-use plastics for a month or pledging your support to a nature campaign), 30 Days Wild is all about re-connecting with the natural world around you and doing a little bit of good for wildlife.
+30 Days Wild is the UK's month-long nature campaign run by The Wildlife Trusts.
+Now in its fifth year, sign up and take part with hundreds of thousands of people across the UK (and do your bit to help wildlife, too!).
+From little actions (like stopping to smell a flower on you way to the shops or taking a moment to watch squabbling sparrows in a hedge) to big things (like giving up single-use plastics for a month or writing to your MP about why nature matters), 30 Days Wild is all about re-connecting with the natural world around you and doing a little bit of good for wildlife.

 Why take part?

-Over the past three years, we've been working with the University of Derby to find out about the impact that 30 Days Wild has on people taking part.
+Why take part?
+It's not just wildlife that 30 Days Wild helps; you'll feel the benefits, too!
+We're all a part of nature,and nature needs to be a part of our lives.
+Over the past four years, The Wildlife Trusts have been working with the University of Derby to find out about the impact that 30 Days Wild has on people taking part.
 Spending time outdoors can make you feel happier, healthier and closer to nature, as well as helping people to take more actions to help wildlife.

 Bring a bit of nature to your news feed

 Get your daily dose of nature across your social accounts.
 Follow us to keep up to date with The Wildlife Trusts, to find events and things to do near you, and to get inspired to Stay Wild.